ctjacobs/git-rdm/README.md

 ### git rdm show

 The full publication record maintained by the data repository service can be shown using `git rdm show`.
-For example, for the publication whose Figshare publication ID is 3428222 and DOI is `10.6084/m9.figshare.3428222`, the (truncated) output is:
+It expects two arguments: the name of the hosting service (`figshare` or `zenodo`) and the publication ID.
+For example, for the publication whose Figshare publication ID is 3428222 (and DOI is `10.6084/m9.figshare.3428222`), the (truncated) output is:

 ```
 christian@elevate ~/test $ git rdm show figshare 3428222